awsdocs/amazon-emr-release-guide/doc_source/emr-oozie.md

 The Oozie native web interface is not supported on Amazon EMR\.
 To use a front\-end interface for Oozie, try the Hue Oozie application\.
 For more information, see [Hue](emr-hue.md)\.
 Oozie is included with Amazon EMR release version 5\.0\.0 and later\.
 Oozie is included as a sandbox application in earlier releases\.
 For more information, see [Amazon EMR 4\.x release versions](emr-release-4x.md)\.

-If you use a customAmazon Linux AMI based on anAmazon Linux AMI with a creation date of 2018\-08\-11, the Oozie server fails to start\.
-If you use Oozie, create a custom AMI based on anAmazon Linux AMI ID with a different creation date\.
-You can use the following AWS CLI command to return a list of Image IDs for all HVMAmazon Linux AMIs with a 2018\.03 version, along with the release date, so that you can choose an appropriateAmazon Linux AMI as your base\.
-Replace MyRegion with your region identifier, such as us\-west\-2\.
+If you use a custom Amazon Linux AMI based on an Amazon Linux AMI with a creation date of 2018\-08\-11, the Oozie server fails to start\.
+If you use Oozie, create a custom AMI based on an Amazon Linux AMI ID with a different creation date\.
+You can use the following AWS CLI command to return a list of Image IDs for all HVM Amazon Linux AMIs with a 2018\.03 version, along with the release date, so that you can choose an appropriate Amazon Linux AMI as your base\.
+Replace MyRegion with your Region identifier, such as us\-west\-2\.

 ```
 aws ec2 --region MyRegion describe-images --owner amazon --query 'Images[?Name!=`null`]|[?starts_with(Name, `amzn-ami-hvm-2018.03`) == `true`].[CreationDate,ImageId,Name]' --output text | sort -rk1